Skip to Content

 • You can’t visit the gardens on your own and you must be with a tour

-We loved our tour of the Huwon Secret Garden inside Changdeokgung Palace and took many photos.
-Here are a few of our favorites:
+We enjoyed our visit to the Changdeokgung Palace Secret Garden and took many photos.
+Here are a few of our favorites so you know exactly what to expect:

 Numerous wooden buildings inside a royal palace in South Korea